In this guide

 Depending on where you live, you can also access state and local government discounts such as concessions on electricity and gas bills, property and water rates, healthcare costs and public transport fares.

-12. Grab a state-based Seniors Card
+11. Grab a state-based Seniors Card

-Once you reach age 60, you may also be eligible for a state-based concession card offering valuable discounts on your regular expenses.
+If you’re 60 or older, you may also be eligible for a state-based concession card offering valuable discounts on your regular expenses.

-Each state and territory has a free Seniors Card scheme and some have reciprocal arrangements when using your card in other states.
+Each state and territory has a free Seniors Card scheme, and some have reciprocal arrangements when using your card in other states.

 Seniors Cards provide a variety of concessions on public transport fares and shopping discounts with participating businesses.

-How long will your super last?
+How long should your super last?

-Leave a comment
+Leave a Reply

-You must be a SuperGuide member and logged in to add a comment or question.
+You must be logged in to post a comment.